An Order for Compline (Week of March 17)

 Thanks be to God.

-Morning Prayer for Wednesday, November 15 was prepared by The Rev. Hope Laingen, Deacon and St. Phoebe School alum.
+Daily Morning Prayer, Rite 1 was prepared by the Rev. Hope Laingen, Deacon in the Diocese of Western North Carolina and St. Phoebe School alumnus.